 Cybersecurity threats are particularly concerning for the power industry and energy industries, so leaders should take steps now to strengthen and modernize their security posture.
 A good start is following our five-step guide: analyze your current state, address immediate issues, tackle issues that affect resilience, plan for recovery, and take proactive modernization measures.

 If your IT team is already stretched thin, consider consulting a partner to fill in the gaps in your energy cybersecurity plan.
-At ProArch, we can help your power plant secure and monitor your OT and IT assets.
+At ProArch, we can help keep your power plant secure and monitor your OT and IT assets.
 Learn more here.